benjbuch/octo_waffle/README.md

 ### Install or Update R Packages

-Once you installed R, please run the following lines of code.
+Once you installed R, please run the following code _line by line_.

 ``` r
 update.packages()